sonicalial/CompSciProject/readme.md

 # Testing

-I have conducted a series of manuel test that I have sent my teacher that test the following features: movement, collision, aiming, firing the gun and despawning the bullets.
+I have conducted a series of manual tests thoughout the development process that I have sent my teacher that test the following features: input handling, movement, collision, aiming, firing the gun and despawning the bullets.